Natural Stone & Porcelain Installation Guide

 Natural stone contains iron which can be drawn from within the slabs to the surface and appear as orange or brown marks.
 This can either happen before or after laying and is due to the moisture in the slabs bringing iron particles to the surface as it evaporates.

-Mineral oxidation is a natural occurrence and won’t affect the performance of your stone.
-The visible effects of this will naturally dissipate over time and there are plenty of products available which will help you to remove the marks if you’d like to speed up the process.
+Natural oxidation is a normal occurrence for any stone and won’t affect the performance of the slabs.
+The visible effects of this will naturally dissipate over time.

-Non-natural oxidation can appear on your paving from things such as garden furniture and vehicles depositing rust onto the surface of the slabs, as well as any spillages with high acid content.
-Anything containing acid or ferric sulphate will cause the natural iron particles to be drawn up through the stone and deposited on the surface, leaving an orange coloured stain.
+Non-natural oxidation can also appear on your paving from things such as garden furniture and vehicles depositing rust onto the surface of the slabs, as well as any spillages with high acid content.
+Anything containing acid or ferric sulphate will cause the natural iron particles to be drawn up through the stone and deposited on the surface, leaving an orange-coloured stain.

 When the stone drys out it will suck in moisture from the wet mortar beneath.
 This moisture will make its way up through the stone, carrying particles of cement from the bed, as well as iron and minerals from within the stone, up to the surface.
 These are later deposited on the surface of the slab as a white, chalky substance.